-I his report contains water quality results for the calendar year 2014.
+This report contains water quality results as required by the Environmental Protection Agency (EPA) for the calendar year 2015.
 We have also included additional information regarding maintenance, conservation, and special advisories.
 The district ensures the quality and safety of our water through our maintenance program, a water testing program that exceeds state requirements and stewardship of our watershed.

 Our Wellhead Protection Program is monitored by the Washington State Department of Health.
 Our shallow artesian wellfield in the McKinnon Creek Wellfield is classified as "highly susceptible" while the deep well fields are rated as moderately susceptible based on the depth of the wells.
-From a groundwater protection standpoint, the wellhead areas are considered relatively safe from contamination because potential contaminant sources are limited.
 The District owns and manages a combined area of around 14 acres immediately surrounding the wells in the McKinnon Creek and Horizon View Wellfields.